-(1) If an inspector who takes a thing at a place under section 69(3)(c),19 or seizes a thing at a place under section 72 or 73^{20} for analysis, is not a

-19 Section 69 (General powers after entering place)

-20 Section 72 (Seizing evidence at a place that may be entered without consent or warrant) or 73 (Seizing evidence at a place that may only be entered with consent or warrant)

-State analyst, the inspector must, as soon as practicable, give it to a State analyst for analysis.

-(2) The State analyst must, as soon as practicable, complete a certificate of analysis for the thing and give the certificate to the inspector.

-(3) If an inspector who takes or seizes a thing as mentioned in subsection (1) is a State analyst, the inspector must, as soon as practicable, complete a certificate of analysis for the thing.

-(4) For dealing with a part of a thing mentioned in section 96(1)(c), subsections (1) and (3) apply as if a reference to a thing were a reference to a part.
+- (1) If an inspector who, under section 69(3)(c),17 takes a thing for analysis is not a State analyst, the inspector must, as soon as practicable, give it to a State analyst for analysis. - (2) The State analyst must, as soon as practicable, complete a certificate of analysis for the thing and give the certificate to the inspector. - (3) If an inspector who takes or seizes a thing as mentioned in subsection (1) is a State analyst, the inspector must, as soon as practicable, complete a certificate of analysis for the thing. - (4) For dealing with a part of a thing mentioned in section 96(1)(c), subsections (1) and (3) apply as if a reference to a thing were a reference to a part.